codemagic-ci-cd/codemagic-docs/content/testing/running-automated-tests.md

 ### Stop build if tests fail

 Selecting the **Stop build if tests fail** option will stop the build after finishing all the enabled tests when any of the tests fail.
 Such builds will have the status "failed".

+### Running tests in Firebase Test Lab

+Integration tests can also be run on real devices in Firebase Test Lab when using the [integration_test](https://github.com/flutter/flutter/tree/master/packages/integration_test) package and custom scripts in Codemagic.
+See a detailed guide on how to set up testing in Firebase Test Lab [here](https://blog.codemagic.io/codemagic-flutter-integration-tests-firebase-test-lab/).